echobind/bisonapp/README.md

 1. Generate a new page using `yarn g:page`
 1. Generate a new component using `yarn g:component`
 1. If you need to fetch data in your component, use a cell.
 Generate one using `yarn g:cell` (TODO)
-1. To generate a typed graphql query, simply add it to the component or page:
+1. To generate a typed GraphQL query, simply add it to the component or page:

 ```ts
 export const SIGNUP_MUTATION = gql`